wintercms/docs/architecture-introduction.md

 1. Provide a safe mechanism for shared functionality across controllers whilst still maintaining their own state.
 1. Classes can be extended with behaviors dynamically.

-The best of example of the power of behaviors would be the backend [form](../backend/forms), [list](../backend/lists), and [relation](../backend/relations) ControllerBehaviors that implement the majority of CRUD requirements in Winter CMS for any controllers that implement them.
+The best of example of the power of behaviors would be the backend [form](../backend/forms), [list](../backend/lists), and [relation](../backend/relations) ControllerBehaviors that provide the majority of CRUD requirements in Winter CMS for any controllers that implement them.

 <a name="events"></a>
 ### Events